pojntfx/webnetes-book/src/getting-started/distribute.md

 </details>

-You can find a full reference of the available resources in the [Resources YAML Reference](../reference/resources-yaml.md).
+You can find a full reference of the available resources in the [resources YAML reference](../reference/resources-yaml.md).

 ## Seeding the WebAssembly Binary